Jan 4, 2025

-That's completely normal.
-This guide will walk you through everything—what to bring, what to wear, and what to expect—so you can show up prepared and let me handle the rest.
+This guide will walk you through everything - what to bring, what to wear, and what to expect.
+Show up prepared and let me handle the rest.

 TL;DR